 - 13.1.
 The SN must maintain a presence in theatre to ensure co-ordination of the retrieval/removal process. - 13.2.
 The SN must take into consideration the requests of the Recipient Centres and communicate these with the NORS Team.
 Such requests may include photographs of the organs, weight or extra vessels.
 The actions taken need to be documented within Donorpath (MPD1100) - 13.3.
 The SN must support the theatre staff and aid communication between the theatre staff and visiting teams. - 13.4.
 Perfusion will be undertaken by the OPP as per MPD889. - 13.5.
 As part of the organ retrieval/removal process, blood and tissue samples (i.e. lymph and spleen) must accompany a transplant to allow the recipient centres to undertake any necessary tissue typing and additional microbiological testing.
-In addition, blood vessels may also be required to aid the implanting surgeon during the transplant operation. - 13.6.
+In addition, blood vessels may also be required to aid the implanting surgeon during the transplant operation.
+In circumstances for example H.M.
+Coroner of Procurator Restrictions where this is not possible discussions must be escalated and clear communication to recipient centres in advance is essential to ensure necessary Tissue Typing testing. - 13.6.
 Organs removed for other/scheduled purposes do not require lymph, spleen and blood to accompany the organ.
 The organs will be packed as for a transplant organ with the HTA-A Research form accompanying. - 13.7.
 There is a vital role in ensuring that the required blood vessels and tissue samples are identified, retrieved, stored and labelled appropriately by the OPP, with the pre-populated stickers which are completed by the SN. - 13.8.
 The OPP must facilitate the appropriate packaging of an organ for transplant, with the required blood, blood vessels, tissue samples and relevant paperwork, to ensure that any risk to the organ recipient is minimised. - 13.9.
 It is the responsibility of the SN to complete the demographic sections within the HTA-A and HTA-A Research forms. - 13.10.
 It is the responsibility of the OPP to complete the perfusion fluid batch numbers, and timings on the HTA-A and HTA-A Research forms.